DinoChiesa/Apigee-External-Authorization-1/README.md

 # Externalizing API Authorization with Apigee

 The Apigee API Platform includes a configurable smart proxy service.
-People often think of this as a gateway.
+People often think of this part of the platform as a gateway.

 People use the Apigee gateway for many purposes.
 A typical technical use case is to enforce authorization policies for inbound calls, before proxying to an upstream system.
 A good pattern is:

 1. Externalize the authorization decisions, perhaps in an external